vengi-voxel/vengi/docs/voxconvert/Examples.md

 `./vengi-voxconvert --input one.vox --input two.vox --output onetwo.vox`

+## Voxelize an obj

+Voxelize an obj and save as magicavoxel (including colors):

+`./vengi-voxconvert --input mesh.obj --output voxels.vox`

 ## Generate from heightmap

 Just specify the heightmap as input file like this: